-There is rampant misinformation being spread around that makes unbiblical statements about the antichrist, attempting to create links with Barack Obama.
-One of the most common states that the antichrist will be a man of Muslim/Arab descent, in his 40s, and will rule for 42 months (close to the length of a U.S. presidency).
-The Bible nowhere says anything about the ethnicity, religion, or age of the antichrist.
-Further, Barack Obama vehemently denies accusations that he is a Muslim, and he is not of Arab descent.
-The “42 months” concept is taken from Revelation 13:5-8, but there is absolutely nothing to connect the 42 months with the 4-year (48 months) tenure of a U.S. President.
-Intentional misinformation like this is deceptive and counterproductive.
-It likely will, in fact, make it more difficult to recognize the true antichrist once he appears on the scene.
+Misinformation about the Antichrist—the uniquely evil, end-times world leader—and some of it has been used to create links between the man of sin and Barack Obama.
+A common claim is that the Antichrist will be a man of Muslim/Arab descent in his 40’s who will rule for 42 months (close to the length of a U.S. Presidency).
+The Bible nowhere says anything about the ethnicity, religion, or age of the Antichrist.
+Further, Barack Obama has vehemently denied accusations that he is a Muslim, and he is not of Arab descent.
+The “42-months” concept is taken from Revelation 13:5–8, but there is absolutely nothing to connect the 42 months with the 4-year (48-month) tenure of a U.S. President.
+Intentionally spreading such misinformation will likely make it more difficult to recognize the true Antichrist once he appears on the scene.

-With the distractions and misinformation put aside, that still leaves the question—is Barack Obama the antichrist?
-First, let’s look at a few things that argue against Barack Obama being the Antichrist.
+Let’s look at a few things that argue against Barack Obama being the Antichrist.
 Foremost is the fact that he is no longer President and therefore not the most powerful man in the world any more.
 Also, there is the matter of his ethnic background.
-There is some debate among Bible prophecy experts as to the ethnicity of the antichrist.
-Some believe that the antichrist will be of Jewish descent, as he would have to be a Jew to claim to be the Messiah.
-Others believe that the antichrist will come from a revived Roman Empire, most likely identified with modern-day Europe.
+There is some debate among Bible scholars as to the ethnicity of the Antichrist.
+Some believe that the Antichrist will be of Jewish descent, as he would have to be a Jew to claim to be the Messiah.
+Others believe that the Antichrist will come from a revived Roman Empire, most likely identified with modern-day Europe.
 Barack Obama is the son of a white, non-Jewish mother, and a black, non-Jewish, Kenyan father.
-He is neither Jewish or European (unless the United States is considered part of Europe in terms of Bible prophecy).
-Ethnically/racially speaking, Obama does not seem to match what the Bible says about the antichrist.
+He is neither Jewish nor European (unless the United States is considered part of Europe in terms of Bible prophecy).
+Ethnically/racially speaking, Obama does not seem to match what the Bible says about the Antichrist.
 Also, Barack Obama claims to be a Christian and claims to have faith in Jesus Christ as his Savior.
-While anyone can make such claims, it seems highly unlikely that the antichrist would even claim/pretend to be a follower of Jesus Christ.
+While anyone can make such claims, it seems highly unlikely that the Antichrist would even pretend to be a follower of Jesus Christ.